jenchanws/create-track-map/README.md

 - `/api/blocks`, `/api/blocks.rt`: List of all signal control blocks, and whether they are occupied or reserved by a train
 - `/api/trains`, `/api/trains.rt`: List of all assembled trains, including their names and positions
-- `/api/style.css`: CSS style sheet generated from configured colors and fonts (Coming Soon™)
+- `/api/style.css`: CSS style sheet generated from configured colors and fonts
+- `/api/config.json`: Map configuration

 The `.rt` versions update in real time with Server-Sent Events (SSE).
 If using a proxy to serve the map, make sure to configure it to let Server-Sent Events through.